Board & Advisors

 A town planner by profession, he started his career at the City of Toronto where he worked in both the Planning and Housing departments.
 Active in the community he is a board member of a number of organizations including the Centre for Addiction and Mental Health and the Maytree Foundation.
 In the past he has been a trustee at Queens University and a board member of the United Way of Greater Toronto and of the Institute of Public Administration of Canada among others.

 Mark Purdy, Director

 Mr. Purdy serves as Chair of the Investment Committee at Arrow Capital Management Inc. and has over 15 years experience in the investment industry.
 Mr. Purdy shares responsibility for the hedge fund manager selection and asset allocation process and has served on the Investment Committee at Arrow Capital Management since inception.
 Mr. Purdy held senior roles at BPI Financial Corporation and IBM Canada Ltd. Mr. Purdy graduated from the University of Toronto with a Bachelor of Commerce and Economics degree.
 He holds the CFA designation.
-Mr. Purdy is also actively involved in the Varsity Blues alumni fundraising projects at the University of Toronto and is on the Board of the Ireland Park Foundation.
+Mr. Purdy is also actively involved in the Varsity Blues alumni fundraising projects at the University of Toronto.

 Connor Turnbull, Director